Superconducting high-power cables and lines - development status and technology roadmap

 2026-05-08

 Significant practical progress has been made in the application of superconducting cables.
-Professor Mathias Noe of the Karlsruhe Institute of Technology (KIT), together with international experts and practicing engineers in the field of superconducting cables, has compiled a comprehensive review over three years.
+Professor Mathias Noe of the Karlsruhe Institute of Technology (KIT), together with international experts and practicing engineers in the field of superconducting cables, compiled a comprehensive review over three years.
 This paper provides a panoramic overview of technological milestones, assessments of technical readiness, and forecasts of the ambitious application scenarios for superconducting cables.
 The full article was published in 2026 in the journal Superconductor Science and Technology (DOI: 10.1088/1361-6668/ae15c2).

 This paper concludes that superconducting cable technology is currently at a critical stage transitioning from demonstration and validation to early commercialization.
 Their unique advantages—high power density, high efficiency, space savings, and suitability for special environments—are being fully validated through advances in materials, innovations in engineering design, and diverse demonstration projects.
-The future holds broad prospects in areas such as novel power systems, green industry, transportation electrification, and integrated energy networks.

-1.Continuously improving performance and declining costs of second-generation high-temperature superconducting (2G HTS) tapes are laying a solid foundation for the commercialisation of superconducting cables
+1. Continuously improving performance and declining costs of second-generation high-temperature superconducting (2G HTS) tapes are laying a solid foundation for the commercialisation of superconducting cables.

-The present typical cost is in the range 80–100 € kA−1 m when Jc is measured at 77 K and self-field and it is estimated that this value could be reduced by ∼50% in the next 4–5 years
+The present typical cost is in the range of 80-100 euro kA-1 m when Jc is measured at 77 K and self-field, and it is estimated that this value could be reduced by about 50% in the next 4-5 years.

-2.Development of efficient, reliable, and diversified cryogenic cooling systems
+2. Development of efficient, reliable, and diversified cryogenic cooling systems

-Low heat leakage: A low heat in-leak of 0.8 W m−1 was measured in a 12 m long cryostat sample( the SuperLink project).
+Low heat leakage: a low heat in-leak of 0.8 W m-1 was measured in a 12 m long cryostat sample in the SuperLink project.

 3. Addressing high-density power supply bottlenecks in city centers